apache/spark/docs/README.md

 $ sudo gem install jekyll jekyll-redirect-from rouge
 ```

-If your ruby version is 3.0 or higher, you should install `webrick` too.
+If your ruby version is 3.0 or higher, you should also install `webrick`.

 ```sh
 $ sudo gem install jekyll jekyll-redirect-from webrick